Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 `using #as p: Person;`
 We see the difference when comparing lines (3) and (4):
 - in (3) we attempt to assign a Patient to a Person variable, this errors out!
-- in (4) we assign an Employee to a Person variable, this works, but of course only retains the name in p1.
+- in (4) we assign an Employee to a Person variable, this works, but evidently only retains the `name` in p1.

 So #as means we can implicitly cast from the subtype to the supertype!
 This means that Employee is effectively a **subclass** of Person, whereas Patient is not!
 (`using #as p: Person;`  can also be written as:  `#as using p: Person;` )

 A slightly different way of using #as is demonstrated in Example 2.
-Here, #as indicates that a struct can implicitly cast to one of its members `i`, and in line (6) 'num' is passed to the function as an int.
+Here, #as indicates that a struct can implicitly cast to one of its members `i`, and in line (6) `num` is passed to the function as an int.
 More than one field can be prefixed with #as.

 Here is an example of a how to start a building a game entity system: